docbronovan/portfolio/about.md

 feature-img: "img/color.png"
 ---

+My name is Brock.
+I live in Brooklyn and just finished the Bloc bootcamp.
 This is my portfolio site.
 Feel free to contact me!